TuplexLanguage/site/docs/index.md

 ### Status

-The language and compiler is in a working state, and quite extensive programs can be written in Tuplex.
-The foundation library is already quite extensive and makes use of the language's most advanced features.
+The language and compiler is in a working state.
+The foundation library is already fairly extensive and makes use of the language's most advanced features.
 There is also a very easy-to-use foreign function interface to C.

-Tasks completed in Aug-Oct:
+For version 0.5 the scanner was rewritten from scratch and the syntax overhauled in order to realize full support for significant whitespace, i.e. using indentation for program structure and making the use of {, }, and ; completely optional.
+This makes the syntax muchmore visually light-weight has been a goal from the start but was hard to implement with Flex, the original scanner generator.

+Tasks recently completed:

 - Debugging information has been added.
 A Tuplex program can now be stepped and inspected in your favorite debugger
 - Basic type reflection and safe runtime type casting and conditionals